coderbyheart/nrfcloud-udp-proxy/About.md.md

 We won't release the demo into our SDK because it is not an example that should be widely adopted, it works well for a demo like this with a limited lifetime but is not secure and the protocol still has a lot of overhead.

-Nevertheless you can download the source code
+Nevertheless you can download the source code for the `asset_tracker` application with the UDP backend [from here](https://github.com/coderbyheart/nrfcloud-udp-proxy/files/4261689/fw-nrfconnect-nrf-Thingy91WorldFW_v0.2.0.zip), and you can checkout the fork of [here](https://github.com/joakimtoe/fw-nrfconnect-nrf/tree/Thingy91WorldFW_v0.2.0)

 **Pre-built binaries in the release:**
 For LTE-M Network: